 A dehumidifier removes the moisture in the atmosphere, so that evaporation can continue more efficiently.
-Proper humidification helps reduce further damage to the building and contents.
+Proper humidification helps reduce damage to contents and the building.

-Schedule next touch and discuss follow-up steps, such as moisture readings, tracking equipment, re-positioning equipment, etc..
-Times will change and while every instance is unique, these additional visits will ensure progress and rapid drying toward returning business or your house .
+Schedule next touch and discuss follow-up steps, including moisture readings, tracking equipment, re-positioning equipment, etc..
+Drying times will change and while every instance is unique, these additional visits will ensure progress and rapid drying toward returning business or your house .

 The information in this literature is general in nature and might not apply to your precise needs.
 We hope it will help answer your questions and aid you in understanding the processes and procedures n.
 It’s our aim to restore your house as quickly and economically as possible.
 The drying and recovery may need up to three phases before completion.

-Upon arrival, a Statement of Authorization will have to be signed before work can begin.
-A CPR Carpet Cleaning By determining whether the carpet can be dried in place and if your carpet is salvageable trained technician will begin.
+Upon arrival, a Record of Authorization will have to be signed before work can begin.
+A CPR Carpet Cleaning By determining whether the carpet can be dried in place and if your carpet is salvageable, technician will begin.
 If so, we’ll extract as much water as possible.
 High-velocity air movers and dehumidifiers will set to dry sub-floor and the carpet quickly.
-Equipment has to be left on for the amount of time to ensure proper drying.
+Equipment has to be left for the designated amount of time to ensure proper drying.
 The carpet might have to be treated to inhibit growth.
-If the pad cannot be dried in place, we’ll detach the carpet from the tack strip and remove the wet padding to expedite the drying process.
-A pad sample will be taken back to our office to be matched and arranged for the re-installation.
-If your carpet is deemed un-salvageable, the tech may advise removing carpet and the pad.
+If the pad cannot be dried in place, we’ll detach the carpet and remove the wet padding to expedite the drying process.
+A pad sample will be taken back to our office ordered and to be matched for the re-installation.
+The technician may advise removing carpet and the pad if your carpet is deemed un-salvageable.

 It will be necessary for us to have access to your house during business hours throughout the drying process in order to properly monitor the temperature, humidity and our equipment.
 So we can track the drying process, please work to your house with our office on your method for re-entry.

 When carpet can be successfully restored, we might need to install new pad and reinstall the carpet.
-Re-installation includes threshold fix and/or replacement, seam repair, and re-attaching the tack strip.
-Following the re-installation, carpet is cleaned and deodorized.
-The carpet will have to be cleaned and deodorized After the pad and carpet can be successfully restored through drying.
-During this phase, other damaged furnishings or any upholstery will be cleaned.
-If equipment is still current, it will be removed by the technician at this moment.
+Re-installation includes seam repair, re-stretching the tack strip, and threshold fix and/or replacement.
+Carpet is cleaned and deodorized.
+The carpet will have to be cleaned and deodorized After pad and the carpet can be successfully restored through in-place drying.
+During this phase, other furnishings that are damaged or any upholstery will be cleaned.
+If equipment is still present, the technician will remove it at this moment.

 If appropriate, after the drying process is complete, structural damage is assessed and the repair phase can begin.
 At this moment, drywall, ceilings and floors will be repaired.
-If the carpet can’t be salvaged, pad and new carpet will be installed.
+New carpet and pad will be installed if the carpet can’t be salvaged.
 It might be appropriate to complete repairs that are structural before re-installation and cleaning.

 In this episode of Restoration Renegades, Jeremy visits Jerry Blaylock of the American Drying Institute.
 When a home or business is flooded by a storm or unexpected plumbing disaster, most people call a Restoration expert.
 Jerry has trained thousands of those experts from all over the country.